yoramterleth/uiglaciology/content/4-UIdaho.md

 ## On arriving at UI
 - Get your VandalCard/student ID card.
-- Get your lab key from Terry.
 - Get your VandalCard set up for entry after-hours to McClure.

-### After a couple months
-- Apply to become a UI van driver- speak to Terry about taking the defensive driving course.
+- Get your lab key from Renee.
+- Complete mandatory trainings on BbLearn (Defensive Driving, Lab Safety, Safety Matters, etc.).
+    -Speak to Renee about which courses are required.

+### Other helpful info
+- Full-time grad student status is defined by registering for a minimum of 9 credits.
+    - Work with Tim to build a class schedule/outline.
+- If new to GitHub, this guide (https://guides.github.com/activities/hello-world/) is an excellent resource to get started.

 ## In April of your first year
 - Form a committee to help guide you through your graduate career.